QHarek/RATD/README.md

 [![Watch the video](https://img.youtube.com/vi/_8KcvyUhAOc/default.jpg)](https://youtu.be/watch?v=_8KcvyUhAOc)

 ## Current state:
-- Basic mechanics are tested
+- Basic mechanics are ready for action
-- Ability system partially tested
+- Items and store are ready for action
-- UI is in development
+- UI is ready for action
+- Economics is ready for action
+- Ability system is ready for adding abilities from original

+NEW DEMO WILL BE SOON
   [![Watch the video](https://img.youtube.com/vi/WpskwpLXnx4/default.jpg)](https://youtu.be/WpskwpLXnx4)
 ### Plans
-- Items system
 - Main menu
 - Save/load system
 - Sounds